rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 * `(<|>)` semantics is unclear about error information.
 In particular, this definition will prevent any typeclass inductive programming that does interesting things with errors.
 *  `some` and `many` provide no error information about the failure that ended the production of the result list.
 Moving forward, I will not discuss `some` or `many` in this post.

-With a _true_ `Alternative` instance, the typically observed behavior is: If all alternatives fail, then the error information comes from the last tried computation.
+With a _true_ `Alternative` instance, a somewhat popular behavior is: If all alternatives fail, then the error information comes from the last tried computation.

 I am not that deeply familiar with GHC internals.
 However, as a black box, the GHC compiler often behaves in a very similar way.
 For example, GHC message could indicate a problem with unifying types; it may suggest that my function needs to be applied to more arguments; ... while the real issue is that I am missing a typeclass instance somewhere or something else is happening that is completely not related to the error message.
 From time to time, GHC will throw Haskell developers for a loop.
 With many of the `Alternative` instances, we are likely to do the same to out users.

 **Side-Note:**  Error information that comes out of `(<|>)` can be much better with _not true_ `Alternative`-s.
 _parsec_ and _megaparsec_ packages implemented sophisticated ways to provide better error messages by looking at things like longest parsed path.
 Lack of backtracking is what makes the _(maga)parsec_ `Parser` not a true _Alternative_ (it violates the laws).
 Arguably, having no automatic backtracking makes writing code harder.
-There appears to be an interesting pragmatic trade-off: _good error messages_ vs _Alternative trueness and easier code_.
+There appears to be an interesting pragmatic trade-off: _good error messages_ vs _better Alternative trueness and easier code_.
 A great, related, reading is: [_add_blank_target Parsec: “try a <|> b” considered harmful](http://blog.ezyang.com/2014/05/parsec-try-a-or-b-considered-harmful/).

+But, then, most parsers offer very similar combinators allowing to write a parser agnostic code.
+This scary quote, with apparent lack of empathy towards the end users, is not something I have came up with:

+> _The trick is to use the `parsers` library, which lets you switch out parsing backends.
+You can prototype with the `trifecta` library (which has good error messages) and then switch to `attoparsec` when you're done_

 The definition of `Alternative` begs this question:  Why the `Applicative` superclass?
 As far as I know this is because of the intended use of `empty` and `<|>`.
 We use them in the applicative context.
 More on this later.